lorikayman/RebisTheory/src/lib/rebis_theory.md

 #### Extinction of Dragons

-At some point in time, dragons were hunted by currently unknown party, which gave rise to the [creation myth](#creation-myth).

-With dragons overthrown, whose powers reshaped the planet (`created the world in its passing: its fire the sun, its bones the mountains` - [Storm Dragon Helm](https://wiki.spiralknights.com/Storm_Dragon_Helm#Storm_Dragon_Helm)) changing terrain (`its rage became magma rain, its breath a typhoon` [Raging Dragon Helm](https://wiki.spiralknights.com/Raging_Dragon_Helm#Raging_Dragon_Helm)) and creating storms.
+At some point in time, dragons had perished, anouncing the [creation myth](#creation-myth).
+Their powers reshaped the planet (`created the world in its passing: its fire the sun, its bones the mountains` - [Storm Dragon Helm](https://wiki.spiralknights.com/Storm_Dragon_Helm#Storm_Dragon_Helm)) changing terrain (`its rage became magma rain, its breath a typhoon` [Raging Dragon Helm](https://wiki.spiralknights.com/Raging_Dragon_Helm#Raging_Dragon_Helm)) and creating storms.

 The [Rider Mantles](https://wiki.spiralknights.com/Frenzy_Rider_Mantle#Frenzy_Rider_Mantle) refer to 3 gods using their respective elements to `carve worlds from stone` -- the meaning of carving worlds from stone may refer to a metaphysical act of creation, or a literal carving of land.

+Given those currently separated narratives, we had drawn parallels with similar entities of greek and norse emythology, of norse giants, titans and Olympian gods.

-At that point the assumption of a [war between dragons and riders](#lesser-creaton-myth) would serve us as a scaffolding for further exploration of the narrative, as such logic would allow us to create suitable premise for further described developments.
+This had allows us to propose a scenario rooted in mythologocal parallels assumed to be a [war between dragons and riders](#lesser-creaton-myth).
+This idea would serve us as a scaffolding for further exploration of the story, as such logic would allow us to create suitable premise for further developments in attempt to build a cohesive narrative.

-With the mythology as a guide, to achieve further progress in identification of tortodrones, tortomega, titans and riders, we should approach from a diffent perspective, from the analysis of a different civilization -- Valkyries of heavenly kingdom.
+With the mythology as a guide, to achieve further progress in identification of tortodrones, tortomega, titans and riders, we should approach from a diffent perspective, from the analysis of a different civilization -- Valkyries.

 <center class="chapter-break">
   <span class="energy">🜛</span>